severalnines/docs/user-guide/dashboard.rst

 	- Do Not Setup Vendor Repositories - Provision software by using repositories already setup on the nodes.
 The User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
 This is good if the database nodes are running without internet connections.
 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the Galera Cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

+3) Define Topology
+'''''''''''''''''''

+* **Master A - IP/Hostname**
+	- Specify the IP address of the MySQL master node.

+* **Add slaves to master A**
+	- Add a slave node connected to master A. Press enter to add more slave.

-* **Add Nodes**
+* **Add Second Master Node**
+	- Open the add node wizard for secondary master.

+* **Master B - IP/Hostname**
+	- Only available if you click *Add Second Master Node*.
-	- Specify the IP address or hostname of the MySQL nodes.
-The first node in the list is the master.
+	- Specify the IP address of the other MySQL master node.
+ClusterControl will setup a master-master replication between these nodes.
+Master B will be read-only once deployed (secondary master), letting Master A to hold the write role (primary master) for the replication chain.

+* **Add slaves to master B**
+	- Only available if you click *Add Second Master Node*.
+	- Add a slave node connected to master B. Press enter to add more slave.

 * **Deploy**
-	- Start the MySQL Replication deployment.
+	- Starts the MySQL Replication deployment.

 MySQL Galera